open-telemetry/opentelemetry-go-instrumentation/docs/how-it-works.md

 eBPF programs can access the current timestamp by calling `bpf_ktime_get_ns()`.
 The value returned by this function is fetched from the `CLOCK_MONOTONIC` clock and represents the number of nanoseconds since the system boot time.

-According to OpenTelemetry specification start time and end time sholud be timestamps and represent exact point in time.
-Converting from monotonic time to epoch timestamp is automaticly handled by this library.
-Convertion is achieved by disocvering the epoch boot time and adding it to the monotonic time collected by the eBPF program.
+According to OpenTelemetry specification start time and end time should be timestamps and represent exact point in time.
+Converting from monotonic time to epoch timestamp is automatically handled by this library.
+Conversion is achieved by discovering the epoch boot time and adding it to the monotonic time collected by the eBPF program.

 ### Support Go 1.17 and above